triggermesh/knative-lambda-runtime/README.md

 ### Docker registry for builds

-The examples below produce a new Docker image each time, that combines the runtime with the source.
+To combine the runtime with your source, the examples below produce a new Docker image each time.
-While these images can be considered temporary, bilds must push to a Docker registry in order for Kubernetes to be able to launch the container.
+While these images can be considered temporary, builds must be pushed to a Docker registry in order for Kubernetes to be able to pull.
 In the `tm` commands below we use [Knative Local Registry](https://github.com/triggermesh/knative-local-registry) so that builds can run without registry authentication.
 To use your own registry, replace `--registry-host` with secrets according to [tm docs](https://github.com/triggermesh/tm#docker-registry).